-Safety Tips on Campus ☐ Never leave valuables inside your car that are visible from outside of your vehicle. ☐ Lock your car door after entering or leaving your vehicle. ☐ When returning to your vehicle, look around and also look inside your car to ensure entry is safe.
-Have your keys in your hand to speed your entry. ☐ Use well-lighted paths to and from the parking areas.
+- Never leave valuables inside your car that are visible from outside of your vehicle.
+Lock your car door after entering or leaving your vehicle. - When returning to your vehicle, look around and also look inside your car to ensure entry is safe.
+Have your keys in your hand to speed your entry. - Use well-lighted paths to and from the parking areas.
 If this is not possible, have a flashlight.
-If walking alone, carry a whistle. ☐ It is not recommended to sit in your car texting or making phone calls after hours.
+If walking alone, carry a whistle. - It is not recommended to sit in your car texting or making phone calls afterhours.
 It may make you a target.
+If
-If you must do so, make them brief. ☐ Avoid walking alone.
-Use the "Buddy System" or ☐ Request a Campus Safety Aide escort. ☐ Do not leave purses, wallets, tote bags, books, backpacks, etc. unattended, even momentarily. ☐ Lock your bicycle to the bike rack and loop chain/cable through the frame, tires and bike rack. ☐ When working after hours, notify police services of your location.
-Lock all doors leading to the area you are in. ☐ Contact or visit your campus police or security regarding any safety concern you have on

-☐ Use well-lighted paths to and from the parking areas.
+- you must do so, make them brief. - Avoid walking alone.
+Use the "Buddy System" or Request a Campus Safety Aide escort. - Do not leave purses, wallets, tote bags, books, backpacks, etc. unattended, even momentarily.
+Lock your bicycle to the bike rack and loop chain/cable through the frame, tires and bike rack. - When working afterhours, notify police services of your location.
+Lock all doors leading to the area you are in. - Contact or visit your campus police or security regarding any safety concern you have on campus. - Have your keys in your hand to speed your entry. - Use well-lighted paths to and from the parking areas.
 If walking alone, carry a whistle.

-☐ Pepper spray is allowed as a non-lethal weapon on California campuses.
-It is suggested that the spray is handy, so many choose to carry it on a key-chain.
+Pepper spray is allowed as a non-lethal weapon on California campuses.
+It is suggested that the spray be handy, so many choose to carry it on a keychain.
 Please follow safety precautions as directed by the manufacturer, and only use it as intended- for self-protection.
 See Weapons on campus for California statutes.